 Diuretics cause the kidneys to rid the body of excess salt and water.
 Fluid retention is a major symptom of heart failure.
 Aggressive use of diuretics can help eliminate excess body fluids, while reducing hospitalizations and improving exercise capacity.
 These drugs are also important to help prevent heart failure in patients with high blood pressure.
 In addition, certain diuretics, notably spironolactone (Aldactone, generic), block aldosterone, a hormone involved in heart failure.
 This drug class is beneficial for patients with more severe heart failure (Stages C and D).

-Thiazide diuretics.
-These include chlorothiazide (Diuril, generic), chlorthalidone (Clorpres, generic), indapamide (Lozol, generic), hydrochlorothiazide (Esidrix, generic), and metolazone (Zaroxolyn, generic).
+- Thiazide diuretics include chlorothiazide (Diuril, generic), chlorthalidone (Clorpres, generic), indapamide (Lozol, generic), hydrochlorothiazide (Esidrix, generic), and metolazone (Zaroxolyn, generic).

 Aldosterone is a hormone that is critical in controlling the body's balance of salt and water.
-Excessive levels may play important roles in hypertension and heart failure.
+Excessive levels play important roles in high blood pressure and heart failure.
 Drugs that block aldosterone are prescribed for some patients with symptomatic heart failure.
-They have been found to reduce death rates for patients with heart failure and coronary artery disease, especially after a heart attack.
-These blockers pose some risk for high potassium levels.
-Brands include:
+They reduce death rates for patients with heart failure and coronary artery disease, especially after a heart attack.

-Elevated levels of potassium in the blood are also a concern with these drugs.
-Patients should not take potassium supplements at the same time as this drug without their doctor's knowledge and may need to avoid foods with high potassium content.
+Like loop and thiazide diuretics, aldosterone blockers can cause abnormally high levels of potassium in the blood.
+Patients should not take potassium supplements at the same time as this drug and may need to avoid foods with high potassium content.